 Auckland Airport Take to the Streets to Boost City-to-Gate Passenger Experience.

 “The main advantage of using WiFi/Bluetooth sensors is the low cost of measurements, especially for longer time frame deployments.
 Bluetooth/WiFi sensors are currently the most suitable technology for measuring slow mode traffic flows in an urban network, especially to derive the distribution of flows and route choice in the network”

 Senior Researcher at NS Stations

-“BlipTrack has provided us with powerful tools, which have allowed us to gain a good understanding of the security check-point dynamics.
-In combination with the operational experience of our security staff, we work in an increasingly more proactive way.
-And most importantly, our customers benefit directly by getting a better service.”
+“BlipTrack allow us to gain a good understanding of check-point dynamics, and most importantly, our customers benefit directly by getting a better service.”

 Project Manager Landside Operations at Genève Aéroport

 “BlipTrack helps us manage and eliminate potential problem spots within the facility.
 Sharing the processing time with our travelers provides them with peace of mind, so they may continue to expect a pleasant travel experience.”
 Read more